Focusing Terawatt-Scale Lasers Using Holographic Gaseous Lenses: Appendix: Methods

+Figure \ref{fig:beamline} depicts the experimental setup used throughout this work.
 We used two electronically synchronized Nd:YAG lasers, one frequency quadrupled to 266~nm and the other frequency doubled to 532~nm.
 The 266~nm beam was split to provide the two write beams (5~ns, $\leq$\SI{7.8}{\milli\joule} total) and the 532~nm beam was used as the nanosecond read beam (532~nm, 5~ns, $\leq$\SI{220}{\milli\joule}).
-A Ti:Sapphire CPA-based laser system provided the femtosecond read beam (800~nm, 35~fs, $<$5~mJ).
+A Ti:Sapphire CPA-based laser system provided the femtosecond read beam (800~nm, 35~fs, $\leq$30~mJ).
 The write beams were incident on the gas flow with a full crossing angle ranging from 0.4$^\circ$ to 1.0$^\circ$.
-Both beams had a 3~mm beam diameter in the gas.
-One of the write beams was collimated, and the other had a variable divergence angle ranging from \SI{-4.2}{\milli\radian} (f-number: -120) to \SI{4.5}{\milli\radian} (f-number: 110).
+Both beams had approximately a 3 ~mm beam diameter in the gas.
+One of the write beams was collimated, and the other had a variable divergence half-angle ranging from \SI{-4.2}{\milli\radian} (f-number: -120) to \SI{4.5}{\milli\radian} (f-number: 110).
 The long-pulse read beam was used in two configurations: a low-energy, spatially cleaned, collimated beam with a 2~mm beam diameter and a full-energy, focused beam with an f-number of 230 and a 1.2~mm beam diameter in the gas.
-The femtosecond read pulse was focused with a spherical mirror, giving it an f-number of 75 and 2~mm beam diameter at the gas.
+The femtosecond read pulse was focused with a spherical mirror, giving it an f-number of 110 and a 2~mm beam diameter at the gas.
 We controlled the relative timing between the read and write pulses with a digital delay generator.
 The final beam pointing and timing were fine-tuned during experiments to maximize diffraction efficiency.